evannetwork/evannetwork.github.io/dapps/angular/task.md

 # 6. Fix Functionality
 After you applied the correct styling, the application looks neat.
 But when you try to use it, nothing will happen.
 This is correct, too!
 Try to add a new todo and reload the browser, then the new todos will be appear.

 What is that?
 The evan.network Angular has a large list of dependencies and the browser must perform a lot of heavy operations.
 To reduce performance issues, especially on mobile devices, the automatic change detection is disabled.
 As a result of this, you can also run dynamic applications without any restrictions of AOT compiling.
-You can run any component directly, the evan.network Angular framework will create 'ng.factories' during runtime and it will cache them for you for later usage, to speed up everything.
+You can run any component directly, the evan.network Angular framework will create `ng.factories` during runtime and it will cache them for you for later usage, to speed up everything.

-To keep the application running, you need to apply the Angular 'ChangeDetectorRef' service and enable the entire change detection for your application, or you take the performance-friendly way and implement manual change detection.
+To keep the application running, you need to apply the Angular `ChangeDetectorRef` service and enable the entire change detection for your application, or you take the performance-friendly way and implement manual change detection.

 ## 6.1.
 Enable automatic Change Detection
-Open the "task/src/components/root/root.ts" and remove the following line:
+Open the `task/src/components/root/root.ts` and remove the following line:

 ```ts
 this.ref.detach();
 ```

 ## 6.2 Enable Performance Optimizations
-Require the 'ChangeDetectorRef' service from the Angular-libs and implement the 'this.ref.changeDetection()' call to any function that changes something within the UI.
+Require the `ChangeDetectorRef` service from the Angular-libs and implement the `this.ref.changeDetection()` call to any function that changes something within the UI.

 ```ts
 import {